DFE-Digital/teaching-record-system/docs/trn-generation.md

-# Teaching Reference Number (TRN) Generation
+# Teaching Reference Number (TRN)

 TRN generation is currently performed by 3 separate organisations, DfE, EWC, and Teaching Pensions.
-This will change from 2024 when we phase in a new TRN generation flow.
+This will change from 2024 when we phase in a new TRN flow.
 This will have the following characteristics:

 * The Department for Education (DfE) will become the only issuer of TRN's
 * TRN generation will be RESTFUL API based only (no file generation)
-* Calling the API will return one of three possible successful outcomes:
+* Calling the API will return:
-  *   TRN generated and returned
-  *   Existing TRN found and returned
-  *   Possible duplication/issue found -> referred to a DfE support team
+  *   A TRN (either a new or existing - but the API will not be explicit on if its new or existing)
+  *   A "Pending" status

-Note: We need to research if there is a need to allow creation of teaching record without identity verification or not, and what are the rules around this.
+Note: We need to research and confirm if there is a need to allow creation of teaching record without identity verification or not, and what are the rules around this.